Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

    :widths: auto
    :header-rows: 1

-   * - Name of the field / button
+   * - Name of the field/button
      - Description
    * - Authorisation
-     - *Login / Password* credentials for your account of the satellite imgery provider.
-If you are not using your SecureWatch account or Mapflow Premium, the zoom number is limited up to 13, but you can get metadata and preview the satellite imagery on the map.
+     - *Login/Password* credentials for your account of the satellite imgery provider.
+If you are not using your SecureWatch account or Mapflow Premium, the zoom number is limited to 12, but you can get metadata and preview the satellite imagery on the map.
    * - Area
      - The area for which metadata will be presented.
    * - Use canvas extent
      - The processing area will be taken from the QGIS image search workspace of the specified satellite imagery provider.
    * - Period of time (From...To)
-     - The images will be provided for specified time period.
+     - The images will be provided for the specified time period.
    * - Search imagery
      - Use to collect metadata for the selected area.
-After clicking it, a list will be shown with all the images intersecting with your selected area of processing.
+After clicking it, a list will be shown with all images intersecting your area.

 .. _Settings: